monikageiger/factory-support/README.md

 ## Backlog

 - Users should only be able to apply to support request that was not created by them
-- Frontend and backend should also follow and restrict how many users already subscribed and not let more people do it the required by the support request.
+- Frontend and backend should also follow and restrict how many users already subscribed and not let more people subscribe than required by the support request

 ## Extensibility